 Important Dates for the Carrolan family

-Another 264 words (19 lines of text) covering the years 1172, 1738, 1799, 1535, 1568, 1670 and 1738 are included under the topic Early Carrolan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Carrolan research.
+Another 130 words (9 lines of text) covering the years 1172, 1738, 1799, 1535, 1568, 1670 and 1738 are included under the topic Early Carrolan History in all our PDF Extended History products and printed products wherever possible.

 Carrolan Spelling Variations

 Just like the English language, the Gaelic language of Ireland was not standardized in the Middle Ages.
 Therefore, one's name was often recorded under several different spellings during the life of its bearer.
 Spelling variations revealed in the search for the origins of the Carrolan family name include Carlin, Carling, O'Carolan, Carline, Karlin, Kerling, Kerline, Carlind, Carlynde, Carlyne, Carlyn, Carrlin, Carrling, Kerlynd, Kerlynde, Karlynd, Karline, Kearlin, Kearline, Kearlynd, Carolan, Carrolan, Carolyn, Carolyne, Caroline, Carolynde, Caraline, Carroline, Carlan, Carland, Carlon, Carlone, Karolin, Karolan, Karrolin and many more.

 Early Notables of the Carrolan family (pre 1700)

-Another 111 words (8 lines of text) are included under the topic Early Carrolan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) are included under the topic Early Carrolan Notables in all our PDF Extended History products and printed products wherever possible.